phanen/xv6-labs-2023/answers-mmap.md

 - `mmap` can copy once instead of twice by pin mmap-ed file in bcache
 - useful for inter-process/user-kernel communication?

+inode size != mmap-ed file size
+- if mmap-ed size > inode size
+- write out of inode, then munmap -> ambiguous when write back
+  - throw a error or fill previous off with zero first?
+- maybe it's a undefined behavior?

 ref
 - <https://www.cnblogs.com/huxiao-tee/p/4660352.html>